abyteintime/abit/docs/yarnbox/opcodes.md

+# Opcodes

+This document outlines the Unreal VM's supported list of opcodes and their encoding.

-# How to read this table
+## How to read this table

 The columns are:

 - **Index** - index in the `GNatives` array.
 - **Name** - name of the `exec` function corresponding to the opcode, suffixed with `_?` if the exact name is not known.
   - The name can be namespaced, like `Actor.MoveTo`, if the `exec` function lives inside a class